Jan Smuts in the South African Republic: The South African League

 In the aftermath of the Raid, the British government had every reason to hold back the League, with widespread support for Kruger throughout the Afrikaner population of South Africa.
 But this organisation, with their allies in the English-speaking newspapers, now proceeded to whip up the latent hostility of the uitlanders towards the Zarps.
 The Transvaal government were accused of displaying undue leniency towards Constable Jones; the League protested at the reduction of the charge to culpable homicide and his release on £200 bail, a sum which was less than that typically imposed upon uitlanders for relatively trivial offences.
 These protests found a receptive audience amongst the broad mass of uitlanders; the ground was laid for confrontation.

 The League, under the auspices of the newly formed 'Edgar Relief Committee', proceeded to organise a large protest meeting for the 24th.
 At this meeting they proposed to present a petition to the representatives of the British government, appealing for intervention.
 The potential for confrontation was increased by the fact that such a demonstration would be illegal under the Transvaal's Public Order Act.

 Smuts attempted to defuse the situation; he called for the papers relating to the Edgar case and after examining them gave orders for the re-arrest of Jones on a charge of murder.
 Smuts believed that he had now removed the grounds of the impending protest.
 The acting British agent in the Transvaal undertook to use his influence to have the meeting called off.

-The Gathering Storm
+The gathering storm

 In the midst of this political turmoil ordinary business went on.
 On the 22nd Smuts invited Edmund Fraser to call on him to discuss recent allegations of police mistreatment of Cape Coloured Transvaal residents, and various other matters of current controversy.
 When the meeting was concluded, the two men remained behind and conversed awhile.
 Their conversation turned to the matter of Anglo-Boer relations.
 What Smuts was to hear struck him so forcefully that immediately upon Fraser's departure, he made a detailed note on what had passed.
 Fraser stated that: